The following research-based models serve as a framework for teaching practices at The Rhoades School:

 SAMR Model (Substitution, Augmentation, Modification, Redefinition) is a method of using technology to impact teaching and learning created by Ruben Puentedura at Harvard University.
 Rather than using technology to perform the same task that was done before the use of technology, we strive to engage students in new tasks that were previously inconceivable.
 SAMR is a continuum of technology use, with substitution and augmentation enhancing the teaching and learning process, and modification and redefinition transforming the process.

-Social & Emotional Learning at The Rhoades School is grounded in our core value of intrinsic motivation.
+Social & Emotional Learning at The Rhoades School is grounded in our core value of intrinsic motivation and the CASEL Framework.
 Through classroom meetings and carefully planned lessons, teachers help students to learn emotional literacy, empathy, perspective and moral courage.

 Thinking Maps is a language of eight visual patterns, each focused on a cognitive skill.
 We all learn in many different ways, however, research by Eric Jensen and Robert Marzano supports the belief that our ability to learn visually is greater than any of our other senses.
 Thinking Maps provides a common language for students and faculty across grade levels and disciplines.